Fawas-Anayat/100-days-of-learning-AI/Day_56-60_of_Learning_AI/notes.md

 Look at the following ss.we can infer that we have to find the value of the slope by finding the derivative at that specific condition.
 ![alt text](image-3.png)
 and in this way we get the value of the slope and we find it again iteratively untill at the end we get the minimum value which is our requirement.
+- learning rate multiplied by the slope is termed as the step size.